List of cities and towns in Denmark

 This article shows a list of cities in Denmark by population.
 The population is measured by Statistics Denmark for urban areas (Danish: Byområder), defined as a contiguous built-up area with a maximum distance of 200 meters between houses, unless further distance is caused by public areas, cemeteries or similar.
 Furthermore, to obtain the status of being a city (byområde), the area must have at least 200 inhabitants.
 Smaller settlements are by Danmarks Statistik included in numbers for rural areas (landdistrikter).

-The largest urban area is the Hovedstadsområdet, the metropolitan area of Copenhagen.